fpagliughi/rust-industrial-io/README.md

 This initial development work wrappers a _specific_ version (v0.21) of _libiio_.
 It assumes that the library is pre-installed on the build system and the target system.

+## Contributing

+Contributions to this project are gladly welcomed.
+Just keep a few things in mind:

+- Please make all Pull Requests against the `develop` branch of the repository.
+We prefer to keep the master branch relatively stable between releases and to do integration and testing in the develop branch.
+- Please keep individual Pull Requests to a single topic.
+- Please do not reformat code with other updates.
+Any code reformatting should be in a separate commit or PR.
+The formatting specification is in `.rustfmt.toml` and currently requires the _nightly_ release.

+Contributions are particularly welcome for any adjustments or feedback pertaining to different IIO device.
+If you test, work, or have any trouble with specific IIO hardware or drivers, let us know.

+New examples for different hardware are also requested.

 ## Latest News

 An effort is underway to get this crate to production quality.
 It includes: